Queen’s University Belfast in Collaboration with Almac Group Lead Largest Study of its Kind to Transform Prostate Cancer Treatment

 Treatment options available to prostate cancer patients include radiotherapy, chemotherapy, brachytherapy and hormone therapy.
 Although radiotherapy is often used to effectively treat patients with prostate cancer, 20- 30% of patients can relapse within five years.
 Dr Jain explains: “The relapse of many prostate patients could be avoided through undergoing more intensive treatment including higher dosages of radiotherapy.
 There are also potential side-effects associated with administering more intensive treatment so a test that enables us to deliver the right treatment to the right patient would be extremely beneficial in clinical practice.”

 Dr Iain Frame, Director of Research at Prostate Cancer UK said: “This research could provide clinicians with the answers they need to identify which cancers are likely to spread and give men peace of mind that the decision they make regarding their treatment is the right one.
-It’s still early days but it’s great to see how the work taking place at the Movember Centers of Excellence has the potential to bring about real change for men.
+It’s still early days but it’s great to see how the work taking place at the Movember Centres of Excellence has the potential to bring about real change for men.
 We look forward to further results.”

 Notes to Editor